roc-streaming/roc-toolkit/HACKING.md

     There are two main branches:
     * `master` is a [protected](https://help.github.com/articles/about-protected-branches/) branch for code tested on all supported platforms.
 Public releases are tagged commits in `master` branch.
 History in always kept linear in this branch.
     * `develop` is an unstable development branch.
 Changes from `develop` are merged into `master` when they are ready.
-This branch is periodically rebased, so be carefull when pulling!
+This branch is periodically rebased and force-pushed, so be careful when pulling!

     Additionally, feature branches may be created for long-standing development.
 They are like `develop` branch, but may be incomplete, broken, etc. for a longer time.